-There is one thing that I learned when shopping and it is this: Never leave the store without checking the receipt first.
-You may be charged for items you never bought, or the price of the items you did buy will be higher than what it says on the price tag on the items themselves or on the shelf where you found them.
+There is one thing that I've learned when shopping, and it is this: Never leave the store without checking the receipt first.
+You may be charged for items you never bought, or the price of the items you did buy will be higher than what it says on the price tag or on the shelf where you found them.

 I had a number of shopping experiences where I was overcharged.
 I was charged more for items, was charged for items I never bought, and had incorrect items appear on my receipt because of a cashier's mistake.
-Had I not looked over the receipts before leaving the store I'd have spent more money than I should have spent.
+Had I not looked over the receipts before leaving the store, I'd have spent more money than I should have.
 Money doesn't grow on trees.
 Why should I give money away when it's clear a mistake has been made and it can clearly be fixed?

-I went to TJ Maxx one day and found two glass jars of my favorite preserves - Apricot and Mango Preserves by Kazlowksi Farms, along with pink Himalayan sea salt that I've been looking for, for quite some time.
-I was so happy to have found what I was looking for and went to the register to ring up my purchase.
+I went to TJ Maxx one day and found two glass jars of my favorite preserves (Apricot and Mango Preserves by Kazlowksi Farms), along with pink Himalayan sea salt that I'd been seeking for quite some time.
+I was so happy to have found what I was looking for, and I went to the register to ring up my purchase.

-After standing in line for a bit, I register finally opened up.
-The cashier scanned everything and I swiped my card to complete my purchase.
+After I stood in line for a bit, a register finally opened up.
+The cashier scanned everything, and I swiped my card to complete my purchase.
 The lady handed me my bag, along with the receipt, and told me to have a nice day.
 I was about to leave when suddenly I got a weird feeling that something wasn't right.
 I stayed by the register and looked over my receipt.
-I was glad I did that because there was a mistake that needed to be fixed.
+I was glad I did that, because there was a mistake that needed to be fixed.

 My Shopping Experience at Whole Foods Market